 The RAV 4 achieved the title of best-selling non-truck in the country and has been leading its rivals.
 Sales went up 4 percent through the first three quarters with a total of 313,447 units sold with a starting price of $27,565.

-The RAV4 has a truckish good look, car-like road manners, with standard driver-assistance features.
+The RAV4 has a good truckish look, car-like road manners, and standard driver-assistance features.
 The RAV4 comes with a 2.5-liter four-cylinder engine and an 8-speed automatic.